Car leaking antifreeze when parked — causes and fixes

 Worn-out radiator cap

 Your radiator cap is typically put under a high amount of pressure, and this can cause it to weaken or wear out eventually.
 The tension in the radiator can press against a faulty cap and lead to loss of fluid or antifreeze on the ground.
-However, if the worn-out radiator cap is the cause of the leakage, you can easily have a quick fix by replacing the radiator cap.
+However, if the worn-out radiator cap is the cause of the leakage, you can easily have a quick fix by replacing the cap to prevent radiator leaks.

 Why is my car leaking antifreeze when parked?